CSCfi/csc-user-guide/docs/apps/turbomole.md

 ```

 !!! note
-    Occationally `mpshift` calculations are terminated due to the local `/tmp` becoming full.
+    Occasionally `mpshift` calculations are terminated due to the local `/tmp` becoming full.
 The problem can be circumvented by redefining `$TMPDIR`.
 ```
     export TURBOTMPDIR=$PWD/TURBOTMPDIR.$SLURM_JOB_ID
     export TMPDIR=$TURBOTMPDIR